 If you or your family experience symptoms including wheezing, rashes, watery eyes, coughing or headaches that aren’t explained in other ways, your home should be evaluated for mold spore levels, even if no visible mold is detected.
 It can thrive behind drywall, under floors and in ventilation ducts.

 5. Water Filtration

 Activated charcoal traps impurities in water including solvents, pesticides, industrial waste and other chemicals.
-This is why it’s used in water filtration systems throughout the world.
+This is why activated charcoal uses include being used in water filtration systems throughout the world.
 However, it doesn’t trap viruses, bacteria and hard-water minerals.

 6. Emergency Toxin Removal